David Wiffen

-David Wiffen (born 11 March 1942) is a Canadian folk singer-songwriter.
+David Wiffen (11 March 1942 – 5 April 2026) was an English-Canadian folk singer-songwriter.
 Two of his songs, "Driving Wheel" and "More Often Than Not", have become cover standards.

 Early life

 Wiffen was born in Redhill, Surrey, England.
 He spent his early childhood with his mother, living on an aunt's farm in Chipstead, while his father, an engineer, contributed to the war effort.
 Following the war, Wiffen's family relocated to London and, in 1954, to Claygate, Surrey, where Wiffen attended Hinchley Wood School.
-Wiffen came to Canada at the age of sixteen.
+Wiffen came to Canada at the age of 16.

 Career

 Wiffen first sang with the Kingston upon Thames-based Black Cat Skiffle group.
-Wiffen moved with his family to Canada at age 16, and became part of the burgeoning folk music scene, initially in Toronto.
-In 1964, Wiffen hitchhiked to Edmonton and later managed The Depression folk club in Calgary.
+After his family's relocation to Canada, he became part of the burgeoning folk music scene, initially in Toronto.
+Wiffen sang at the Depression in Calgary the summer of 1962.In 1964, Wiffen hitchhiked to Edmonton and later managed The Depression folk club in Calgary.

 In 1965, having moved to Vancouver, Wiffen was invited to perform at The Bunkhouse club on a live ensemble album.
 It became Wiffen's first solo album, David Wiffen at the Bunkhouse Coffeehouse, Vancouver BC, on the Universal International label, when the other invited musicians failed to show up.

-Wiffen was subsequently in several bands, including The Pacers, based in Prince George, British Columbia, where he was the lead vocalist, and The Children, based in Ottawa.
+He was subsequently in several bands, including The Pacers, based in Prince George, British Columbia, where he was the lead vocalist, and The Children, based in Ottawa.
 Members of The Children included William Hawkins, Bruce Cockburn, Sneezy Waters and Richard Patterson.
 He subsequently joined 3's a Crowd, whose initial members included Brent Titcomb, Donna Warner, Trevor Veitch and Richard Patterson.
 Wiffen also cohosted a television variety series on Ottawa station CJOH with Ann Mortifee, which was produced for a period by William Hawkins.

 Wiffen subsequently signed to Fantasy Records as a solo artist.
 In 1971, he released David Wiffen, and had hit singles with "One Step" and "More Often Than Not".
 The album also contained his most widely covered song, "Driving Wheel".
 By this time a number of his songs had been recorded by other musicians, including Harry Belafonte, Anne Murray and Tom Rush.